Liverpool John Moores University: Libraries

 There is an LRC present in the Learning Commons of the Student Life Building on the Copperas Hill site between the two campuses.

 Students of the university can use any library in term-time and some non-term time periods within the library's opening hours.
 The Student Life Building is open 24/7 in term time.
 Students need their student identification card for entry to all buildings.

 There are more than 68,500 books in the Libraries' collections, with 1,630 work spaces available for students 24 hours a day.
 In addition to this there are over 16,000 e-books and 5,000 e-journals available.
 It is a member of the Libraries Together: Liverpool Learning Partnership (evolved from Liverpool Libraries Group) which formed in 1990.
 Under which, a registered reader at any of the member libraries can have access rights to the other libraries within the partnership.

 Tom Reilly Building

-The Tom Reilly Building houses the School of Sports and Exercise Sciences and the School of Natural Sciences and Psychology, which are both part of the Faculty of Science.
+The Tom Reilly Building houses the School of Sports and Exercise Sciences and the School of Psychology, which are both part of the Faculty of Health, Innovation, Technology and Science.
 Some 8,000 students use the building which is located at LJMU's City Campus on Byrom Street.
 The five storey, 6493 m2 building was completed in November 2009 and opened in March 2010 by Liverpool F.C. captain Steven Gerrard.
 The building provides sports and science facilities including; appetite laboratories, psychology testing labs, neuroscience labs, an indoor 70 m running track, force plates, caren disc, physiology suites, a DEXA scanner, a driving simulator and a chronobiology lab.

+James Parsons Building

+The James Parsons Building is located at the City Campus and was built in 1960 as part of Liverpool Polytechnic.
+Later additions were made in 1966 and 1970, an extensive modernisation took place internally and externally in 2010.
+The James Parsons Building has a gross floor area of 29833 m2 and at its tallest is 13 storeys high.
+Several schools within the Faculty of Health, Innovation, Technology and Science are based in the building – which has laboratories, ICT suites and lecture theatres throughout as well as two cafés.

+The entire third floor of the James Parsons Building was the first internal aspect to be renovated, whilst cladding worth £3.4 million was applied to the external facade during 2009 and 2010.